1922 United States Navy aircraft designation system

 From 1922 until 1962, the United States Navy, the United States Marine Corps and the United States Coast Guard used a system to designate their aircraft that included information about a craft's role and its manufacturer.
 For a listing of all such designations, see the list of United States Navy aircraft designations (pre-1962).

 Background

-The U.S. Navy used two sequential designation systems prior to 1922, neither of which directly conveyed information about the aircraft's mission.
+The U.S. Navy used two sequential designation systems before 1922, neither of which directly conveyed information about the aircraft's mission.
 The first system, adopted in 1911, consisted of a single letter signifying the manufacturer and aircraft class followed by sequential numbers for individual aircraft.

-In March 1914, the navy introduced a new system similar to hull classification symbols for warships, with an alphabetical code for the aircraft class followed by sequential numbers for individual aircraft, with the designation of the first aircraft of a particular design being used as the type designation for similar aircraft; for instance, aircraft similar to AH-8 were referred to as AH-8 type.
-The second system was abandoned in May 1917 without replacement; the navy began using the manufacturers' model designations.
+In March 1914, the Navy introduced a new system similar to hull classification symbols for warships, with an alphabetical code for the aircraft class followed by sequential numbers for individual aircraft, with the designation of the first aircraft of a particular design being used as the type designation for similar aircraft; for instance, aircraft similar to AH-8 were referred to as AH-8 type.
+The second system was abandoned in May 1917 without replacement; the Navy began using the manufacturers' model designations.